 On the second album, 2017’s “Here Comes The Pain“, guitarist Andy Haller (Bird Of Prey/Original Sin) came into the mix, recording and co-producing the release and drummer Sam Aliano (Slash/Steve Vai/Tony MacAlpine) took the role for studio and performance work.
 Bassist Clackers Kay (Lief Garret/Honkeystomp) recorded and joined the band for stage performances.
 The band performed in support of the release, opening for artists including Uli Jon Roth, Joe Lynn Turner, Phil X, Eric Martin, Hurricane, Eyes Of One, Bruce Bouillet and a host of other touring acts.

 The band held this line-up to record the third CD, “United We Stand,” who’s touring schedule and line-up were hampered by the effects of the closures from the pandemic era, and Dave Keckhut returned to songwriting for another album.
-As venues came back online, Dave reached out to bassist Joe Dolan to re-assemble a line-up that could tour and perform.
+As venues came back online, Dave reached out to bassist Joe Dolan (Inkless, Jakarta) to re-assemble a line-up that could tour and perform.
 Made ‘n’ America ended the year performing with BulletBoys, Hollywood Hustlers and re-launching the Whisky’s Metal Jam Series with guitarists Michael Martinsson (Dilana) and Patrick Abbate (Black Sheep) supporting the shows.
-2022 has brought guitarist Alex Kane and drummer Chris Silva into the mix for upcoming slots, showcases and tour dates.
+2022 has brought guitarist Andy Haller back into the band and long time touring drummer Chris Silva into the mix for tour dates.